HamzaGSopp/AnGel/README.md

 ## Contact

-For any questions or issues, please open an issue on [GitHub](https://github.com/HamzaGSopp/AnGel/issues).
+For any questions or issues, please open an issue on [GitHub](https://github.com/HamzaGSopp/AnGel/issues) or join our community on [Discord](https://discord.gg/gx2wTJyFCP).